alpersonalwebsite/react/11_webpack.md

 Others like Webpack >  Browserify
 -->

-Quoting Webpack documentation, "webpack is a static module bundler for modern JavaScript applications".
+Quoting _Webpack_ documentation (which you should check regularly), "_webpack is a static module bundler for modern JavaScript applications_".
-It takes all the files (let´s just care, at least for the moment, only about `\*.js` and `\*.css`) that are wired up in our project and generates a bundle.
+It takes all the files (let´s just care, at least for the moment, only about `\*.js`) wired up in our project and generates a bundle(s) that will be used as our "static files or assets".

-As always, let´s use an example to illustrate the statement.
+As always, the best way to illustrate this statement is through a basic example.
+Hands at work!

 Create a new folder